excentis/ByteBlower_GUI_examples/frameblasting/README.md

 ## Intro: What is FrameBlasting?

 FrameBlasting is one of the two traffic generation modes of the ByteBlower.
+The system offers you precies control over content and transmission speed.

-Although the most common use case is UDP traffic, you can sent out any type of traffic.
+The most common use case is generating UDP traffic.
+4 out of the 5 examples will demonstrate this.
+The odd frames example is an exception, check this project out for the other traffic types.

 ## frameblasting_basic.bbp
 This project has a couple basic FrameBlasting examples.
-It sends traffic between two ByteBlower interfaces.

-A good first step after this example is to increase the speed of the flows drastically.
-Since 2.9.0, most models should easily be able to sent these frames at line-rate.
+The main goal is to show the essentials behind FrameBlasting: ByteBlower ports, configuring speed and modifiying the contents of the traffic..

+In all cases traffic is generated between 2 ByteBlower Interfaces: trunk-1-1 and trunk-1-2.
+Just like the [quicktest](https://setup.byteblower.com/setup.php?type=5100#using), this project assumes a direct connection between between both interfaces.
+Creating this setup the first step to get started.

 ### Scenario: Ex1. frameblasting
 The default FrameBlasting flow.
 Fairly large UDP packets (1024 bytes) being sent from PORT_1 to PORT_2.